 We welcome applications for PhD artistic research study in practice and theory.
 We can offer you an intellectually stimulating environment through the subject clusters of Media, Performing Arts, Art and Design.
 Our PhD programme gives you a freedom to pursue new and innovative ideas within and beyond these areas, guided by experienced and leading academics in the field and sector.

 Interdisciplinary and cross-school research projects are considered, such as those that straddle Arts and Health and Arts and Humanities.
 We are open to discussing proposals that stimulate and engage through creative exploration and invite you to enquire about ways we can support your PhD study.
+We also have a number of self-funded PhD options that are aligned to the research strengths of our staff.

 If you would like to discuss your project proposal with us, then please contact Dr Angela Bartram, Head of Arts Research and DMARC, at firstname.lastname@example.org and Dr Robert Burstow, Post-Graduate Research Lead for the School of Arts, at email@example.com.